Lemmas: Generation, Selection, Application: Background and Related Work

 \subsection{Machine Learning for ATP}

 The past decade has seen numerous attempts to leverage machine learning in the automated theorem proving effort.
-Early systems mostly focused on premise selection, e.g. \cite{malarea,deepmath,formulanet}, aiming to reduce the number of axioms supplied as input to the prover.
-Other works provide internal guidance directly at the level of inferences during search, e.g. \cite{deep_guidance,enigma,tactictoe,rlcop,plcop,lazycop:2021}.
+Early systems mostly focused on premise selection, e.g. \cite{malarea,deepmath,formulanet}, aiming to reduce the number of axioms supplied as input to the prover, or on selection of heuristics, e.g. \cite{bridge-holden-paulson-2014}.
+Other works provide internal guidance directly at the level of inferences during search, e.g. \cite{deep_guidance,enigma,tactictoe,rlcop,plcop,lazycop:2021,holden:fnt-2021}.
 The emergence of generative language models has also led to some initial attempts at directly generating next proof steps, e.g. \cite{piotrowski:rnn,conjecturing_dataset,openai_transformer_atp}, moving the emphasis away from search.

 In contrast to these lines of work, our focus is on learning the utility of lemmas.
 Close to our aims is \cite{KALISZYK2015109,DBLP:conf/frocos/KaliszykUV15}, trying to identify globally useful lemmas in a collection of millions of proofs in HOL Light.
 Besides differences in the formal system, what distinguishes our work is that we learn a much more focused model: we put great emphasis on evaluating lemmas in the context of a particular goal and axiom set; in fact, our entire system was designed around the question whether a given lemma is moving the goal closer to the axioms.
 We argue that the D-term representation of all involved components (goal, lemma, axioms, proof) makes our framework particularly suitable for the lemma selection task.